icy/rolo/README.md

   `%address:%port` (the real values will be provided by `rolo.rb`), and it will be checked by `rolo.rb` in its next run.
-Please note that we use a random port `12345` to prevent local connections to `%address:%port` to be forwarded to remote.
+Please note that we use a random port `12345` to prevent local connections to `%address:%port` from being forwarded to remote.

   Another way is to use option `--address`